0d-1N/conquering-responsive-layouts/README.md

 10. media query :
 Media query is a CSS technique introduced in CSS3.
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.

+11. At-rules:
+are CSS statements that instruct CSS how to behave.
+They begin with an at sign, '@' (U+0040 COMMERCIAL AT), followed by an identifier and includes everything up to the next semicolon, ';' , or the next CSS block, whichever comes first